civetweb/civetweb/README.md

 DO NOT APPLY fixes copied from Mongoose to this project to prevent GPL tainting.

 ### Author

-Civetweb is based on the Mongoose project - the original Author was Sergey Lyubka.
-He still controls the original Mongoose project.
-However, he has changed or said he would change licenses after writing and distributing the original code this project is based on.
+CivetWeb is based on the Mongoose project.
+The original author of Mongoose was Sergey Lyubka, however, the license of Mongoose has been changed after writing and distributing the original code this project is based on.

-Using this project ensures the MIT licenses terms are applied and GPL cannot be imposed on any of this code as long as it is sourced from here.
+Using the CivetWeb project ensures the MIT licenses terms are applied and GPL cannot be imposed on any of this code as long as it is sourced from here.
 This code will remain free with the MIT license protection.